Barmwato/barmwato.github.io/index.md

 ---
 layout: home
-title: Home
 permalink: /
 author_profile: true
-entries_layout: none
 ---

 Welcome to my professional portfolio.

 I'm **Collins Barmwato**, a passionate IT Support Specialist with a BSc in Computer Security and Forensics.

 Explore my: